 But Do You Need Postnatal Vitamins?

 While many different brands are marketing postnatal vitamins as a necessary addition to your post-baby routine, the reality is, most of them really aren’t much different than the brand’s prenatal counterpart.
 Even worse, they’re still lacking in nutrients you actually need during both pregnancy and postpartum.

-For example, one popular brand adds in three nutrients to its prenatal formula in very small amounts.
-It adds 500mg of Vitamin A (one-third the amount included in Needed prenatal (and in a form that is not well absorbed by the body), only 25mg of Vitamin C (5% of what our prenatal offers and less than one-fifth of the (insufficiently low RDA), and 3mg of Zinc (12% of what is included in our prenatal and only 23% of the (insufficiently low RDA).
+For example, one popular brand adds in three nutrients to its postnatal formula in very small amounts.
+It adds 500mcg of Vitamin A (one-third the amount included in Needed's prenatal (and in a form that is not well absorbed by the body), only 25mg of Vitamin C (5% of what our prenatal offers and less than one-fifth of the (insufficiently low RDA), and 3mg of Zinc (12% of what is included in our prenatal and only 23% of the (insufficiently low RDA).
 This example also slightly increases Vitamins E, B12, and Iodine, but all are still substantially less than optimal amounts.

 We’re left wondering why many postnatal vitamin brands don’t just include these needed nutrients in their prenatal formula, and why not add them in amounts your body actually needs?
 From our perspective, the problem isn’t that you need a separate postnatal vitamin, it's that most prenatal vitamins are so incomplete that they leave women depleted in postpartum and needing added support.